 Diesel Repair in Portland OR

-McCollum Auto Body has been the trusted auto body shop for Pacific Northwest drivers since 1980.
-In that time, we’ve developed strong relationships with so many great customers who need auto body or mechanical work in Portland, Eugene, and Vancouver.
+McCollum Automotive has been the trusted auto mechanic shop for Pacific Northwest drivers since 1980.
+In that time, we’ve developed strong relationships with so many great customers who need mechanical work in Portland, Eugene, and Vancouver.

-As our business has grown — now with four convenient locations! — so has our ability to provide top-notch auto body services and diesel repair.
+As our business has grown — so has our ability to provide top-notch diesel repair.
 McCollum Automotive has the experience and the knowledge to keep your diesel engine throttling like new.

 Finally, if your fleet is in need of regular diesel engine service, then you should absolutely contact McCollum right away.
 We partner with several local firms to provide them with the best in diesel truck repair, including ServiceMaster Restore, Precision Recreation Contractors, and Big Sky Landscaping.